rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 #### What is an agent check?

 You need to install a monitoring agent on your cloud server to use agent checks.
-If you have a cloud account with a managed service level, the build process installs the monitoring agent for you as part of the build process.
+If you have a cloud account with a managed service level agreement, the build process installs the monitoring agent for you as part of the build process.
 If you have an infrastructure account, you need to install the agent manually.

-After the agent is installed, you can see current and historical performance information about a cloud server from it's detail screen.
+After the agent is installed, you can see current and historical performance information about a cloud server from it's **Details** screen.
 Agent checks enable you to set specific thresholds that trigger notifications.

 The following list briefly describes the available Agent Checks:

 - **Memory Check**: Your server has a finite amount of memory.
 Running low on memory negatively affects the performance of your entire server and might cause it to be unresponsive.
-This check alerts you when your cloud server’s memory utilization surpasses 80%, but that value can be changed to meet your needs.
+This check alerts you when your cloud server’s memory utilization surpasses 80%, but you can change that value to meet your needs.

-- **CPU Check**: Like memory, your server is useless if it runs out of CPU.
-This check returns a warning for 90% CPU used and a critical warning for 95% CPU used.
-These thresholds can be configured to your needs.
+- **CPU Check**: By default, this check returns a warning when 90% of the CPU is used and a critical warning when 95% of the CPU is used.
+You can configure these thresholds to suit your needs.

 - **Load Average (Linux&reg; Only)**: Unique to UNIX&reg; systems, a server’s load average represents the average amount of system work (CPU, disk, memory,